Stars!: Modes of play

 The game is well adapted to the Play-By-Email (PBEM) style of multiplayer gaming.
 One player takes on duties as host, and the other players will send their instructions (turn files) by email to the host.
 The host then uses their copy of the game to generate the next turn, including the players' instructions and emails back the new game state file.

 An alternative to play-by-email is to use an online system such as the Stars!
 AutoHost.
 This system automates most of the hosting duties and can handle a large number of games simultaneously.

-Many games are run at a rate of 1 turn per calendar day, giving plenty of time for strategic thinking.
+Many games are run at a rate of one turn per calendar day, giving plenty of time for strategic thinking.
 In large games, this can be necessary, with turn generation dropping to only three times per week in cases due to the complexity of the game and the level of micro-management required to effectively control a large empire competitively.
 To foster a better understanding of the game, Mare Crisium paid members of the player community (Kearns, Clifford, Steeves) to write and edit an in-depth Strategy Guide in 1998.

-There is also a reasonably competent artificial intelligence (AI) that can take part in the game.
+There is also an artificial intelligence (AI) that can take part in the game.
 The player can opt to play against AIs only (up to 15 of them), and this is the way that new players typically get to learn the game mechanics before launching into multi-player games.
-A well-regarded tutorial helps with getting started.
+A tutorial helps with getting started.

 Another style of play is referred to as a Blitz game.
 In these games, turns are played every 15 minutes or so, and all players must be at their computers at the same time.
 Blitz games are generally more tactical and less political in nature, due to the time constraints involved.

-The duel has become more popular.
-These are similar to regular turn-a-day games but are between two players only.
+The duel games are similar to regular turn-a-day ones, but are between two players only.
 Again, with only two players involved there is no political side to these games.

+Compatibility

-CompatibilityStars! can be run on most versions of Windows from Windows 3.1 up.
+Stars! can be run on most versions of Windows from Windows 3.1 up.
 It can even be run on Linux systems through the Wine system.
 However, under Wine, version 2.70 crashes during combat if combat sounds are enabled.
 Stars! does not run directly on the 64-bit version of Windows XP, Windows Vista or Windows 7, which cannot run 16-bit software.
 However, it can be played on a virtual machine-like Virtual Windows XP on Windows 7, or in VirtualPC on earlier 32-bit versions of windows.
 Another alternative is VirtualBox.
 It also runs quite well using Windows 3.11 installed in DOSBOX.
 Preview version (32bit) of Windows 10 plays version 2.60i.
 On 64-bit Windows 10, version 2.70i runs well on Wine for Windows version otvdm-v0.7.0.